 I didn’t get where I am today without help, and you won’t either.
 Here are my favorite/most helpful/most useful resources that helped me create my Anywhereist lifestyle.

 Everything on this page is something I use myself, or comes from a company that I’ve worked with and trust to give you great value.

 Some of the links on this page are affiliate links.
 That means, if you click the link and purchase, I’ll earn a small commission.
-You don’t pay a penny more, but it helps to support The Anywhereist Podcast, Live Q&A events, and all the information available to you here.
+You don’t pay a penny more, but it helps to support our website and newsletter.

 - 52 Days to Your New Life Overseas